micro-manager/pycro-manager/docs/source/index.rst

    :width: 800
    :alt: Overview of pycro-manager

-   **Pycro-manager overview.** The grey boxes denote the C++ and Java components of µManager, including the GUI, Java APIs, and a hardware abstraction layer that enables generic microscope control code to work on a variety of hardware components.
-The red box shows Pycro-Manager, which is built upon a high speed data transfer layer that can operate within a machine or over a network.
-This layer enables access to the existing capabilities of µManager as if they were written in Python.
-In addition, a new Acquisition API provides powerful automation of data collection combined with easy ways to inter-operate with Python libraries (purple boxes) for hardware control, data visualization, scientific computing, etc.
+   **Pycro-manager architecture overview.** (Grey) The existing parts of µManager provide generic microscope control abstracted from specific hardware, a graphical user interface (GUI), a Java plugin interface, and an acquisition engine, which automates various aspects of data collection.
+(Orange) Pycro-Manager enables access to these components through Python over a network-compatible transport layer, as well as a concise, high-level programming interface for acquiring data.
+These provide integration of data acquisition with  (purple) Python libraries for hardware control, data visualization, scientific computing, etc.